vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 On p.
 226, we have given references to pre-Siddhāntio The surmise that the early Siddhāntic astronomers were notices of the location of the vernal point in the sky.
 We ignorant of the movement of the equinoxes is supported by saw that ancient Indian savants noticed its gradual shift the fact that neither of the early eminent astronomers ( due to procession ), but were only puzzled by the pheno

-Aryabhata I (476-523 A.D.) nor Lalla (748 A.D.) whose menon.
+Aryabhaṭa I (476-523 A.D.) nor Lalla (748 A.D.) whose menon.
 Let us see what was the experience of the

 dates are known,' mention anything about procession of the Siddhāntic astronomers in this respect.